-CDC is lifting cruise ban in US waters -- but it's 'conditional'
+CDC is lifting cruise ship ban in US waters -- but it's 'conditional'

-(CNN) — If you're one of those people who have been eagerly awaiting the chance to take a cruise out of US ports, the Centers of Disease Control and Prevention released a bit of good news for you on Friday.
+(CNN) — If you're one of those people who have been eagerly awaiting the chance to take a cruise out of US ports, the Centers for Disease Control and Prevention released a bit of good news for you on Friday.

 But that doesn't mean lots of ships full of passengers will be sailing like it's 2019 starting next week -- the keyword in this order is "conditional."